 - 1. Medical Initial Assessment Protocol or Pediatric Initial Assessment Protocol - 2.
 Maintain airway; suction as needed - 3.
 Assess vital signs - 4.
 Provide supplemental oxygen per patient condition to maintain $SpO_2 = 94 97\%$ - 5.
 Provide assisted ventilations with bag-valve mask and 100% oxygen if breathing or ventilatory compromise is apparent - 6.
 For suspected trauma to head or spine, protect and maintain control of the cervical spine, (with manual spinal motion restriction), and the thoracolumbar spine until cervical collar placed and patient secured to the transport stretcher - 7.
 For chemical burn, riot control agent exposure, or foreign body in eye, copiously irrigate gently with normal saline - 8.
-For open globe injury or globe protruding/not appropriately in the socket, cover the affected eye with a sterile, moist dressing - A. Be sure to NOT apply any direct pressure to the globe - B. Then cover uninjured eye - For foreign body protruding from the eye, stabilize the object as best possible and cover both eyes - A. Attempts to remove any large foreign body from the eye should not be performed
+For open globe injury or globe protruding/not appropriately in the socket, cover the affected eye with a sterile, moist dressing - A. Be sure to NOT apply any direct pressure to the globe - B. Then cover uninjured eye - 9.
+For foreign body protruding from the eye, stabilize object as possible and cover both eyes - A. Attempts to remove any large foreign body from the eye should not be performed - 10.
+Acetaminophen (Tylenol®) for pain control - A. Adults: 650 975 mg PO - B. Pediatrics: 15 mg/kg PO (maximum 650 mg)

-- 1. Fentanyl (Sublimaze®) for pain control - A. Adults: - i.
+- 1. Fentanyl for pain control - A. Adults: - i.
 1 2 mcg/kg IN (maximum 200 mcg) - ii.
 0.5 1 mcg/kg IV, IM (maximum 100 mcg) - iii.
 May repeat x1 in 15 minutes as indicated (maximum 100 mcg any route) - B. Pediatrics: - i.
 0.5 -1 mcg/kg IV, IM, IN (maximum 100 mcg) - ii.
 Contact Medical Control for repeat dosing - 2.
 Alternative analgesic: nitrous oxide via patient-controlled inhalation - 3.
 Ondansetron (Zofran®) for nausea and/or vomiting - A. Adults: 4 8 mg IV, IM, PO - B. Pediatrics: 0.15 mg/kg IV, IM, PO (maximum 4 mg)